 Stage 2 - Recurring Client Meetings

 Consider how you want to review the Risk Number during meetings.
-This can be done by a questionnaire periodically, during different or new life stages or by reviewing their current portfolio and 95% probability range for their comfort zone by asking "last year your range was _______ and that means you could lose _______.
+This can be done by a questionnaire periodically, during different or new life stages or by reviewing their current portfolio and 95% Historical Range for their comfort zone by asking "last year your range was _______ and that means you could lose _______.
 Are you still comfortable with that?"
 Advisors also use Stress Tests to demonstrate potential loss or Check-Ins to keep a pulse on how clients feel about current market conditions and their financial future.

 Stage 3 - Closing Thoughts

 Following the tips outlined above can help optimize your advisor/client relationship: Let’s recap...

 - Your client has made an agreement with you to be a long term investor—how awesome is that?!
 They can tell you if they are not comfortable with the risk/reward tradeoff.